cloudmesh-community/sp19-222-101/project-report/report.md

 superior classification performance using Naive Bayes, so there is room for improvement.

-In its curent state, our implementation is best suited for single users.
+In its current state, our implementation is best suited for single users.
 But with some further development, such as adding the ability to classify multiple emails at once and improving our service's classification performance, a spam filter would be a useful tool for company employees.
 Our service could prevent